-4.4 Partnership with Parents
+4.6 Partnership with Parents

-At Emerson Valley School, we aim to work closely with Parents in order to support children's social and emotional development and their behaviour both in school and at home.
+In our Merevalley Federation, we aim to work closely with Parents in order to support children's social and emotional development and their behaviour both in school and at home.
 We recognise that positive relationships with Parents are an integral part of supporting a child's development and expect Parents to support and work in conjunction with the school in order to improve their child's behaviour.

-Our Learning Mentors are available to support Parents with children's behaviour at home and work alongside Class Teachers and Parents in order to support and encourage positive behaviour in school.
+At Merebrook, Class Teachers and Teaching Assistants are available to support parents with their children's behaviour at home and work alongside to support and encourage positive behaviour in school.